IVSoftware/data-grid-view-cb-selection/README.md

 # DataGridView ComboBox Selection
 One issue in `dataGridView1_EditingControlShowing` is that you `+=` the event every time it's shown without `-=` first, so make sure there's only one event subscribed at a time.
-But the main "clue" to what you say about the item "reverting" seems to be that (when I run your code) the DGV is still in Edit mode after the selecting the new value in the ComboBox.
+But the main "clue" to what you say about the item "reverting" seems to be that (when I run your code) the DGV is still in Edit mode after selecting the new value in the ComboBox.

 [![stuck in edit][1]][1]